 Economic Importance.
 Mathiasen et al. (2008) provide a list of Loranthaceae that harm crops - citrus and cocoa are particularly susceptible.

-Chemistry, Morphology, etc. The calyx-like structure on top of the flower of Struthanthus and Phthirusa is described as a calyculus by Wanntorp and Ronse De Craene (2009), and is thought to be of prophyllar origin - but this is perhaps unlikely (see above).
-Polysymmetric 6-merous flowers seem to be plesiomorphous in the family (Barlow 1983; Wilson & Calvin 2006), but 7- (or 8-)merous flowers occur in Atkinsonia and Notanthera (see below), the stamens being inserted at two levels on the corolla (Kuijt 2010).
+Chemistry, Morphology, etc. The calyx-like structure on top of the flower, the calyculus, is thought to be of prophyllar origin in Struthanthus and Phthirusa, at least, by Wanntorp and Ronse De Craene (2009) - but this is unlikely (see above).
+Polysymmetric 6-merous flowers seem to be plesiomorphous in the family (Barlow 1983; Wilson & Calvin 2006; Suaza-Gaviria et al. 2016), but 7- (or 8-)merous flowers occur in Atkinsonia and Notanthera (see below), the stamens being inserted at two levels on the corolla (Kuijt 2010).
 The embryo sac in Moquiniella is some 48 mm long, the longest in the angiosperms; it grows up the style and then may grow back downwards after reaching the stigma (this is sometimes called an embryo sac haustorium - see Mikesell 1990), and other members of the family have embryo sacs nearly as long (e.g. Johri & Bhatnagar 1972; Cocucci 1990).
-Both Cronquist (1981) and Takhtajan (1997) describe the endosperm as being starchy, but it is not so scored in Malécot (2002).
+In general, after fertilization the embryo is "planted" back down at the base of the mamelon by the development of a long, biseriate suspensor.
+For literature about the nature of the mamelon, whether at least part placental or ovular, see e.g. Narayana (1959) and Suaza-Gaviria et al. (2016); it may be vascularized (Narayana 1959: as also in Dendrophtora - Santalaceae-Visceae).
+The embryo sac quite often has a caecum of some sort, e.g., there is a basal caecum in Lysiana and Lepeostegeres (Narayana 1958; Dixit 1959a).
+The embryos of Helicanthus, Lysiana, and some other genera have multicellular processes at the radicular end (Johri et al. 1957; Narayana 1959).
+Both Cronquist (1981) and Takhtajan (1997) describe the endosperm as being starchy (see also Dixit 1959a, b), but it is not so scored in Malécot (2002); the embryo sac may also be full of starch grains.
 In many Old World Loranthaceae the cotyledons are connate, but not basally; the plumule emerges through the basal slit (Kuijt 1969).

 Phylogeny.
 Relationships within Loranthaceae are being clarified.
 Nuytsia is sister to the rest of the family (Vidal-Russell & Nickrent 2005).
 The root parasitic Atkinsonia (S.E.
 Australia) and Gaiadendron (Central and South America) may also be near the base of the phylogeny (the latter has spherical inaperturate pollen and its fruits are not viscous), although there is rather weak support for the stem parasite Notanthera being sister to all Loranthaceae except Nuytsia (Wilson & Calvin 2006a, b; c.f.
 Vidal-Russell & Nickrent 2008b).
 Sun et al. (2015) also recovered Nuytsia and Atkinsonia as succesively sister taxa to the rest of the family, but only the first had strong support, and Gaiaodendron again seemed to be in this area.